PX4/PX4-Autopilot/nuttx/configs/mirtoo/README.txt

      Note that the tools will have the prefix, mypic32- so, for example, the compiler will be called mypic32-gcc.

-  Penguino mips-elf Toolchain
+  Pinguino mips-elf Toolchain
   ---------------------------

-  Another option is the mips-elf toolchain used with the Penguino project.
+  Another option is the mips-elf toolchain used with the Pinguino project.
 This is a relatively current mips-elf GCC and should provide free C++ support as well.
-This toolchain can be downloded from the Penguino website: http://wiki.pinguino.cc/index.php/Main_Page#Download .
-There is some general information about using the Penguino mips-elf toolchain in this thread: http://tech.groups.yahoo.com/group/nuttx/message/1821
+This toolchain can be downloded from the Pinguino website: http://wiki.pinguino.cc/index.php/Main_Page#Download .
+There is some general information about using the Pinguino mips-elf toolchain in this thread: http://tech.groups.yahoo.com/group/nuttx/message/1821

-  Experimental (and untested) support for the Penguino mips-elf toolchain has been included in the Mirtoo configurations.
-Use this configuration option to select the Penguino mips-elf toolchain:
+  Experimental (and untested) support for the Pinguino mips-elf toolchain has been included in the Mirtoo configurations.
+Use this configuration option to select the Pinguino mips-elf toolchain:

-    CONFIG_PIC32MX_MIPSELFL - Penguino mips-elf toolchain for Linux
+    CONFIG_PIC32MX_PINGUINOW - Pinguino mips-elf toolchain for Windows CONFIG_PIC32MX_PINGUINOL - Pinguino mips toolchain for Linux

   And set the path appropriately in the setenv.sh file.
-And good luck!
+These tool configurations are untested -- expect some additional integration issues.
+Good luck!

   MPLAB/C32 vs MPLABX/X32
   -----------------------